loader image

 How to get your eco-responsible approach recognized?

-Sources: lelabo-ess; ecogreenvaluation; bioconsumers; hospitality; Afnor; Ademe
+Sources: lelabo-ess; ecogreenvalorisation; bioconsomacteurs; horeca; Afnor; Ademe

 FOR A BETTER FUTURE

-You would like to take action against food waste
+Would you like to take action against food waste

 Kikleo helps you reduce food waste and increase the performance of your restaurant by offering you a analysis of your losses using innovative technological tools.